Today’s Post by Barry Staver

 Our photo session lacked two of his three recommendations, time of day and time of year in Colorado, and it was short lived due to a strong cold wind.

 I really didn’t know what to “look for”, so lined up several shots the way I would in the world of Visible Spectrum Light.”
 Lo and behold strange things happened.
 The IR light reacts differently when lens flare is involved.
 (See my last post for a dramatic example.)
 I think the light was slightly bent when it hit the shiny metallic surface of the jack sculpture and the flair was massive.
 The small amount of foliage in the background does show some of IR’s signature white glow.

 I’m also a novice with post production processing of IR images, but see great potential to experiment.

 Bottom line: This short 20 minute photo shoot was enough to reel me into the world of IR.
 I’m going to convert a spare Panasonic Lumix GH4 body and begin shooting what I really can’t see in midday light.
 This ole’ dog can learn new tricks.

 Another note from Joe: I’ve found that Life Pixel does a great job with IR conversions and they’ve done conversions for some of my Canon DSLRs as well as all of my Panasonic Lumix G-series cameras, including a GX1 that uses their new Hyper Color conversion.
 This is not a paid nor sponsored endorsement, just my experience.

-My book, The Complete Guide to Digital Infrared Photography is available from Amazon for with used copies selling for $12.99, as I write this.
-Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon with used copied starting at a little more than two bucks, as I write this.
-You can buy’em both and have enough money left over for a Starbucks Grandé latte.
+My book, The Complete Guide to Digital Infrared Photography is available from Amazon for with used copies selling for $40, with used copies selling for around twenty bucks, as I write this.
+Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon for $17.19 with used copied starting at a little more than two bucks, as I write this.